mirca/mirca.github.io-www/_posts/2017-09-21-geerts-conjecture.md

 In some problems, such as [point spread function photometry](https://photutils.readthedocs.io/en/stable/photutils/psf.html) and [single molecule localization microscopy](http://q-bio.org/w/images/1/1d/SR_review2.pdf), one is interested in estimating the total light flux emitted by a star (or a molecule) and its subpixel position in a detector.
 Therefore, our parameter vector can be written as $$\theta = (A, x_o, y_o)$$.

-It is also practical to assume that the rate of change of the expected number of counts, in the $$i$$-th pixel, with respect to the total integrated flux is proportional to itself.
-Mathetically,
+It is also practical to assume that the rate of change of the expected number of counts, in the $$i$$-th pixel, with respect to the total integrated flux is proportional to the expected number of counts.
+Mathematically,

 $$
 \dfrac{\partial{\lambda_i(\theta)}}{\partial A} = \alpha \lambda_i(\theta)